Ordnance Survey: Origins

+Grid square TF from the Ordnance Survey National Grid at 1:250,000 scale.
+Shown: the Wash, the North Sea, parts of Lincolnshire, Cambridgeshire and Norfolk.

 The origins of the Ordnance Survey lie in the aftermath of the Jacobite rising of 1745.
 Prince William, Duke of Cumberland realised that the British Army did not have a good map of the Scottish Highlands to locate Jacobite dissenters such as Simon Fraser, 11th Lord Lovat so that they could be put on trial.
 In 1747, Lieutenant-Colonel David Watson proposed the compilation of a map of the Highlands to help in pacifying the region.
 In response, King George II charged Watson with making a military survey of the Highlands under the command of the Duke of Cumberland.
 Among Watson's assistants were William Roy, Paul Sandby and John Manson.
 The survey was produced at a scale of 1 inch to 1,000 yards (1:36,000) and included "the Duke of Cumberland's Map" (primarily by Watson and Roy), now held in the British Library.

 Roy later had an illustrious career in the Royal Engineers (RE), rising to the rank of General, and he was largely responsible for the British share of the work in determining the relative positions of the French and British royal observatories.
 This work was the starting point of the Principal Triangulation of Great Britain (1783–1853), and led to the creation of the Ordnance Survey itself.
 Roy's technical skills and leadership set the high standard for which the Ordnance Survey became known.
 Work was begun in earnest in 1790 under Roy's supervision, when the Board of Ordnance (a predecessor of part of the modern Ministry of Defence) began a national military survey starting with the south coast of England.
 Roy's birthplace near Carluke in South Lanarkshire is today marked by a memorial in the form of a large OS trig point.

 By 1791, the Board received the newer Ramsden theodolite (an improved successor to the one that Roy had used in 1784), and work began on mapping southern Great Britain using a 5 mi baseline on Hounslow Heath that Roy himself had previously measured; it crosses the present Heathrow Airport.
 In 1991, Royal Mail marked the bicentenary by issuing a set of postage stamps featuring maps of the Kentish village of Hamstreet.

 In 1801, the first one-inch-to-the-mile (1:63,360 scale) map was published, detailing the county of Kent, with Essex following shortly afterwards.
 The Kent map was published privately and stopped at the county border, while the Essex maps were published by the Ordnance Survey and ignored the county border, setting the trend for future Ordnance Survey maps.